marcpaterno/spack_retreat/revised_work.md

    This include the *critic suite* and the (yet to be named) DUNE framework.
    The tools will make use of Spack rather than UPS, and will be used natively on AL9.

-2. Documentation for these tools sufficient for the experiments and projects that use art, so that they may make use of the same tools.
+2. Documentation for these tools sufficient for the experiments and projects that use the DUNE framework or art , so that they may make use of the same tools.

 ## Important Assumptions